leuk-in-here/key-press/README.md

 Basically TEST THE CODE IN A NOTEPAD.

-## I might update this with other things modules to give it more variety.
+## I might update this with other things and modules to give it more flexibility.